-To date, approximately 100.08 acres (514 lots) have been developed with water distribution, sanitary sewer, storm drainage, and road facilities to serve the single-family residential subdivision of Trinity Crossing, Phases 1, 2, 3, and 4.
-As of September 1, 2020, development of residential properties in Trinity Crossing included 189 completed and occupied homes; 14 completed and unoccupied homes; 128 homes under construction; and 183 vacant developed lots.
+To date, approximately 149.90 acres (791 lots) have been developed with water distribution, sanitary sewer, storm drainage, and road facilities to serve the single-family residential subdivision of Trinity Crossing, Phases 1, 2, 3, 4, 5A and 5B.
+As of September 1, 2021, development of residential properties in Trinity Crossing included 507 completed and occupied homes; 1 completed and unoccupied homes (includes 1 model home); 153 homes under construction; and 130 vacant developed lots.
 See "STATUS OF DEVELOPMENT" above.

 In February 2019, Lennar contracted to sell approximately 90 lots within Trinity Crossing to Meritage Homes.
-As of September 1, 2020, Meritage Homes has purchased 90 out of the 90 lots.
+Meritage Homes has now purchased all 90 lots.
 Lennar and Meritage Homes are the active homebuilders within Trinity Crossing.